deeptir18/cornflakes-scripts/README.md

 ### Failed to ssh
 For the longer running experiments (more than a few hours), the python scripts sometimes fail to ssh and stop running.
-**Restarting the scripts (taking care to kill any process if you [ctrl-c](#ctrl-c-in-the-middle-of-the-script) and the script hadn't already died) will let the scripts continue on.*** This is why we recommend checking the progress of the longer (15-20 hour experiments a couple of times through).
+**Restarting the scripts (taking care to kill any process if you [ctrl-c](#ctrl-c-in-the-middle-of-the-script) to stop the script manually, because it hadn't already died on its on) will let the scripts continue on from where it left off, only picking up on the trials it hadn't done so far.**
+This is why we recommend checking the progress of the longer (15-20 hour experiments) a couple of times through.
-The following snippets show two SSH errors we've encountered with the longer running scripts; merely rerunning the scripts (taking care to kill any process if [you ctrl-c](# Ctrl-c-in-the-middle-of-the-script) lets you continue.
+The following snippets show two SSH errors we've encountered with the longer running scripts; merely rerunning the scripts  lets you continue.
 One issue has two do with not
 being able to open file descriptors; the other has to do with a socket being closed.